+Over the years since the LCFF was introduced in 2013-14, the District has been able to expect an increase in funding annually.
 The Governor's May Budget Revision notes that economic slowdown is on the horizon.
 Personal income tax and sales tax revenues account for 90% of the State's General Fund, and there has been little growth in either.
-In addition, Proposition 30 temporary tax revenues will begin to expire at the end of 2016, which will have a significant effect on the State budget.
 The sizeable increases in District funding seen year over year since the introduction of the LCFF are dwindling as the State approaches full implementation of the LCFF target.
-There will be no Cost of Living Adjustment (COLA) in 2016-17, a result of the continuing weakness in foreign economic growth, the strong dollar, and continued declines in oil and related commodity prices.
-The zero COLA means no increase for District programs which are funded outside of the LCFF: Special Education, Child Nutrition, and American Indian Education.
-Special Education is already an underfunded program, which is an added budget challenge.
+There will be a 1.56% Cost of Living Adjustment (COLA) and 43.97% gap closure in 2017-18, but this barely covers the cost of step and column and the increase in pension expenses mentioned above.